nozzyFTW/nozzyFTW/README.md

-- 👋 Hi, I’m @nozzyFTW
+- 👋 Hi, I’m nozzyFTW
-- 👀 I’m interested in programming applications on which make mine and your lives easier.
+- 👀 I’m interested in Web and Game Development
-- 🌱 I’m currently learning Python and C#.
+- 🌱 I’m currently learning C#, UE4 & HTML.
 - 💞️ I’m looking to collaborate on any project in which I am approach for.
-- 📫 You can reach me via my [Instagram](https://www.instagram.com/nozzyftw) or my [Twitch](https://www.twitch.tv/nozzyftw).
+- 📫 You can reach me via my [Website](https://nozzy.epizy.com), [Instagram](https://www.instagram.com/nozzyftw) or my [Twitch](https://www.twitch.tv/nozzyftw).

 <!---
 nozzyFTW/nozzyFTW is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.